r-trigo/jekyll-blog/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: Welcome to my Jekyll blog
+title: Welcome to my Jekyll Site
 ---

 My name is Rui Trigo and I'm a DevOps Engineer.
 In this website you can read about software, hardware and <a href="/about"> learn more about my work </a>.